markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 > ## NEED VIDEO TO DEMO BEHAVIOR

 Let's start with the stickiness aspect.
-In Module 1, we talked about different types of positioning: relative, absolute, fixed, etc. There's a new position in CSS called **sticky** that's kind of like a hybrid position.
+In the previous module, we talked about different types of positioning: relative, absolute, fixed, etc. There's a new position in CSS called **sticky** that's kind of like a hybrid position.
 An element that's sticky will behave relatively until the viewport scrolls past it.
 Then the element will switch to fixed and remain visible even as the user scrolls further down.
 Add these declarations to the `header`, then scroll up/down in the browser and see what happens:

 ```css
 position: sticky;